DickChesterwood/istio-fleetman/README.md

+* Note: updated for Istio 1.5 on 3 April 2020.
+The master branch is now the 1.5 version.
+The old legacy version of the code files is now on its own branch.*

 Now available at VirtualPairProgrammers.com and Udemy!

 The link here has a coupon code which is valid until 9th November 2019: https://www.udemy.com/course/istio-hands-on-for-kubernetes/?couponCode=6082122CC64DA306A8AB